My income or employment has changed (or may change)

 Earning income during bankruptcy

-Simon is a 45-year-old single father of two young children.
-He lives in Melbourne, Victoria.
+Simon is a 45-year-old single parent of 2 young children.
+They live in Melbourne, Victoria.

-Two years ago, Simon lost his teaching job and found himself unable to pay his debts.
-He went bankrupt six months later.
+Two years ago, Simon lost their teaching job and found themself unable to pay their debts.
+Simon went bankrupt 6 months later.

 Recently, Simon was offered a position at a school.
-He accepted the job, and now earns $91,000 (after tax) a year.
+Simon accepted the job, and now earns $100,000 (after tax) a year.

-Simon let his trustee know about his new job, as he knew that he needed to report all changes in employment and income.
+Simon let the trustee know about the new job, as they knew that they needed to report all changes in employment and income.

-The trustee told Simon that because he is now earning above the income threshold*, he needs to make income contributions.
+The trustee told Simon that because they are now earning above the income threshold*, they need to make income contributions.

-From his fortnightly after-tax pay of about $3,590, Simon’s compulsory income contributions are around $168 per fortnight (based on the March 2023 income thresholds).
+From their fortnightly after-tax pay of about 3,846.15, Simon's compulsory income contributions are around $168.87 per fortnight (based on the September 2024 income thresholds).